Kashmir: Cross-border fire kills civilians and soldiers | DW | 20.10.2019

-The armies of India and Pakistan blamed each other for the deaths and violating a cease-fire.
-At the same time, protesters in Pakistan marched with a large Kashmiri flag as the region remained under an Indian crackdown.
+The armies of India and Pakistan have blamed each other for the deaths and for violating a cease-fire.
+Protesters in Pakistan have marched with a large Kashmiri flag, as the region remains under Indian restrictions.

-India and Pakistan traded blame over the latest deadly clash in disputed Kashmir on Sunday, with at least 10 people being killed on both sides.
+India and Pakistan have traded blame over the latest deadly clash in disputed Kashmir, with at least 10 people being killed on both sides.

-The Pakistani military later issued a statement which said that Indian troops had committed "unprovoked cease-fire violations" that caused the deaths of five civilians and one soldier, while wounding several others.
+Later Sunday, the Pakistani military issued a statement which said Indian troops had committed "unprovoked cease-fire violations" that caused the deaths of five civilians and one soldier, while wounding several others.

-Pakistan said that Indian troops had targeted civilians in the Jura, Shahkot, and Nousehri sectors, prompting their soldiers to return fire.
+Pakistan said Indian troops had targeted civilians in the Jura, Shahkot and Nousehri sectors, prompting their soldiers to return fire.

 Hostilities flare amid India crackdown

 The two neighbors have fought over the border region for decades, which is technically split between the nations.
 However, both countries claim it in its entirety.
-After several wars fought over Kashmir, India and Pakistan agreed to a delicate cease-fire deal, which has been broken numerous times by sporadic cross-border shelling.
+After several wars fought over Kashmir, India and Pakistan agreed to a delicate cease-fire deal in 2003, which has been broken numerous times by sporadic cross-border shelling.

-Recently, hostilities have once again flared as the nationalist government led by Indian Prime Minister Narendra Modi has clamped down on Kashmir.
-On August 5, the government stripped the region of its semi-autonomous status, interrupted communication and transport in and out of the region, imposed a curfew, and sent tens of thousands of additional troops to the area.
+Recently, hostilities have once again flared as the nationalist government led by Indian Prime Minister Narendra Modi has clamped down on the region.
+On August 5, the government stripped the area of its semi-autonomous status, interrupted communication and transport in and out of the region, imposed a curfew and sent tens of thousands of additional troops to the area.

 Modi's Bharatiya Janata Party (BJP) promotes the idea that India should be an exclusively Hindu nation.
 The population of the India-administered Kashmir valley is 95% Muslim.